 Understand why transformers need position info, derive sinusoidal encodings, explore how RoPE encodes relative position through rotation, compare ALiBi's linear bias approach, and analyze long-context extrapolation methods.

-A deep dive into Layer Normalization mechanics: Pre-LN vs Post-LN gradient flow, representation collapse trade-offs, RMSNorm simplification, and modern innovations like QK-Norm and Peri-LN.
+Master Layer Normalization mechanics: Pre-LN vs Post-LN gradient flow, representation collapse trade-offs, RMSNorm simplification, and modern innovations like QK-Norm and Peri-LN.

 Serving architecture, KV cache mechanics, batching strategies, and latency/cost trade-offs